 "The outcome of the conservation treatment of the Haydn manuscript is truly stunning.
 Not only has the manuscript's appearance been miraculously rejuvenated, but most importantly it can be easily handled now without fear of stressing the original."

 Mary Flagler Cary Curator of Music Manuscripts and Printed Music

-Justine Provino is the 2015–17 Pine Tree Foundation Book Conservation Fellow in the Thaw Conservation Center of the Morgan Library & Museum.
+Justine Provino is the 2015–17 Pine Tree Foundation Post Graduate Fellow in Book Conservation.
 She holds M.A. degrees in Medieval History from the Paris-Sorbonne University (Paris IV) and Conservation of Cultural Heritage from the Pantheon-Sorbonne University (Paris I).
-During her two-year fellowship she has undertaken conservation treatments of bound manuscripts and printed books.